-Interrogations and Investigations JCAC Building administrators and others designated by the superintendent may conduct investigations and question students about infractions of school rules or the student conduct code.
-If there is reason to believe a violation of a criminal law has been committed, the principal shall notify the appropriate law enforcement agency and may request further investigation of the alleged violation.
+Interrogations and Investigations JCAC Building administrators and others designated by the superintendent may conduct investigations and question students about violation of school rules, the student conduct code, and/or law.
+Unless otherwise provided herein, such investigators shall not be required to contact the student's parent, guardian, or representative prior to questioning and may request law enforcement for assistance in conducting the investigations.

+If there is reason to believe a violation of a criminal law has been committed, the building administrator, or the superintendent's designee shall notify the appropriate law enforcement agency of criminal conduct as provided in law and/or board policy and may request further investigation of the alleged violation.

-When law enforcement officers conduct an investigation and/or question a student(s) during school hours, the building principal shall make reasonable attempts to contact parents, guardian or representative of the student(s) prior to questioning.
-To the extent possible reasonable requests of the parents, guardian or representative shall be observed.
-Notification or attempted notification of parents, guardian or representative shall be documented by the administrator involved.
-If a student's parents, guardian or representative is not present during questioning of a student, the principal or a certified school staff member shall be present.
+When law enforcement officers conduct an investigation involving questioning of a student on a topic unrelated to a report of child abuse or neglect or to the identity of the student during school hours, the building principal shall make a reasonable attempt to contact a parent, guardian or representative of the student(s) prior to such questioning.
+Notification or attempted notification of a parent, guardian or representative shall be documented by the administrator involved.
+If a student's parent, guardian or representative is not present during such questioning of a student, the principal or a certified school staff member shall be present unless otherwise specified in law or board policy.